esa/pagmo/doc/sphinx/documentation/topology.rst

       Uses Python networx module to draw the topology in a graphic window

-.. class:: PyGMO.topology.watts_strogatz([(int) K=10, (double)beta=0.1, (int)size=0])
+.. class:: PyGMO.topology.watts_strogatz

-   The Watts-Strogatz topology is a ring lattice network (with K neighbours, K/2 on each side) in which forward edges are rewired with random probability beta.
+   The Watts-Strogatz topology is a ring lattice network in which forward edges are rewired with random probability.
 Such a network has small-world properties, including short average path lengths and high clustering.
 When the push_back method is used all the connections are rewired.

-Note that up to the the first K + 1 insertions, the topology will be fully connected.
-Afterwards, the topology will be a proper Watts-Strogatz model.
+   `Watts-Strogatz topology in wikipedia <http://en.wikipedia.org/wiki/Watts_and_Strogatz_model>`_

+   .. method:: PyGMO.topology.watts_strogatz.__init__([(int) K=10, (double)beta=0.1, (int)size=0])

+      Builds a Watts_strogatz topology with K neighbours (K/2 on each side) in which forward edges are rewired with random probability beta.
 Since the addition of a single element to the topology implies the rewiring of the whole topology, for archipelago objects of large size it is advisable to build a topology object outside the archipelago and then assign it to the archipelago

-   `Watts-Strogatz topology in wikipedia <http://en.wikipedia.org/wiki/Watts_and_Strogatz_model>`_

    .. image:: ../images/watts_strogatz.png